TeamNCMC/cuisto/docs/guide-pipeline.md

 # Pipeline
 While you can use QuPath and `cuisto` functionalities as you see fit, there exists a pipeline version of those.
 It requires a specific structure to store files (so that the different scripts know where to look for data).
 It also requires that you have detections stored as [geojson](tips-formats.md#json-and-geojson-files) files, which can be achieved using a pixel classifier and further segmentation (see [here](guide-qupath-objects.md#probability-map-segmentation)) for example.

+In the event you can't or don't want to follow the pipeline depicted below, but still want to be able to batch-process animals, check the [last section](#batch-process-animals).

 ## Purpose
 This is especially useful to perform quantification for several animals at once, where you'll only need to specify the root directory and the animals identifiers that should be pooled together, instead of having to manually specify each detections and annotations files.